 Now, after what I have learned, I look back at my experiences and know that they were not brain glitches, but rather, moments of grace where I experienced a deep connection to myself, to others and to the creative process of the cosmos.

 Later, I realized that people of all faiths and philosophies have reported similar experiences.
-For example, Buddhists refer to it as “Enlightenment,” athletes as being in the “Zone,” artists as being in “Flow”, Hindus as feeling “Oneness” or Samadhi.
+For example, Buddhists refer to it as “Enlightenment,” athletes as being in the “Zone,” artists as being in “Flow”, Hindus as feeling “Oneness” or “Samadhi.”
 Others call it “attunement” or “integration.”
-I realized that my experiences were what some people call the state of grace.
-I like this term because it is related to the term “gratitude,” which, to me, is integral to this experience.
+I realized that my experiences were what Christians call the state of grace.
+I like the term “grace” because it is related to the term “gratitude,” which, to me, is integral to this experience.
 I began to read about this phenomenon and to listen to other people’s stories of grace.
 Soon after the dancing experience, similar episodes of feeling deep connection and bliss became more frequent.
 Some have been as intense, although none as startling because I have now become familiar with the experience of profound bliss.

 The feelings of grace include a sensation of unconditional love, as if the power that creates the universe loves me and everyone else.
 This used to be an odd sensation for me, given that my old understanding of science had made the concept of God and Divine Love seem improbable.
-Today, many of my old ideas of God have disappeared and in it’s place is something much more awe-inspiring.
+Today, my old concept of God has disappeared, replaced by the awareness of an even more mysterious power that is more all pervasive, more loving and more awe-inspiring.

 It has become more apparent to me that the feeling of grace is not a delusion, (i.e. a perception that is not based on reality.)
-The only delusion is thinking that I am separate or that the power that creates the universe does not support me.
+I now realize that the only delusion is thinking that I am separate or that the power that creates the universe does not support me.

 For me, doubt has been the doorway to discovery and my skepticism has led me to realize the power of grace.
 The more I learn about it, the more wonderfully grace transforms my life.
 Grace is a truth that goes beyond any single religion or philosophy.
 What I call grace (and what is known to others by various other names) is universal to all cultures and spiritual traditions, whether they practice religion or not.
 My goal is to continue exploring grace and to share what I learn with others.